 Studies have confirmed that bike lights do help make drivers notice cyclists.
 The National Highway Traffic Safety Administration has found that the highest incidence of cyclist fatalities happens between 6 p.m. and 9 p.m.

-If you live in a well-lit area and rarely venture out on the bike in the dark, a rear light (and perhaps a headlamp for the occasional short night commute) will be plenty.
+If you live in a well-lit area and rarely venture out on the bike in the dark, a rear light (and perhaps a headlamp for the occasional short night commute) may be plenty.
 The rear light is critical for making yourself visible to cars coming up behind you.

 A front light can also help you stay visible to cars that might be veering off course, as well as to pedestrians who may run or walk opposite the flow of traffic.
 It can also keep you from crashing on the road.
 Legally, you might be obligated to have both.

 During the day, very few places will require that you have a bike light, but at night, most cities and states have some requirements for visibility.
-Youโll want to check your local bylaws.
+You’ll want to check your local bylaws.
 Certain states require not just a small red rear light on your seat post, but a full light set.

 You should also run your rear light during the day, and possibly even a front light when the weather is poor.
 A Clemson University study found that cars were much more likely to spot cyclists who were using lights during the day, as well as at night.